gwillz/EagleEye/README.md

 ### 5.3 Trainer XML
 This represents the extrinsic values in their most raw form.
 To calcuate a useable extrinsic, these training values are combined with the intrinsic values.
-Each frame is a manually matched points between 2D and 3D positions.
+The data is a set of point pairs.
+These are the same position represented in two different dimensions, 2D and 3D.
+These points are run through a solver in order to determine a single translation and rotation vector - know as the extrinsic paramters.
 This XML contains extrinsics for both lenses.

 ``` xml
 <?xml version='1.0'?>